To provide a safe and secure environment in which to learn, live and work.

 The GVSU Police Department is a full-service law enforcement agency charged with the responsibility of enforcing the laws of the State of Michigan and University rules and regulations.
 Additional services provided by our police department include parking and traffic control, lost and found property, 24hr non-emergency dispatch, motorist assists, and emergency closing announcements.
 The department is staffed by 16 sworn law enforcement officers including a director and assistant director, temporary call in officers, four clerical staff members and approximately 75 student employees.
 Additional law enforcement, fire, and medical support is provided through Allendale Fire Rescue, Georgetown Fire Rescue, LIFE EMS, AMR EMS, Ottawa County Central Dispatch Authority, Ottawa County Sheriff Department, and the Michigan State Police.

 Do what is right.
 Do your best.
 Treat others as you wish to be treated.

 As an expectation of the law enforcement officers and staff of this police department we pursue the aforementioned values in all services we provide to the Grand Valley State University community.
 Grand Valley State University has identified a strategic plan.
 While the mission, vision, and values of the university are primarily academically based, the organizational values of this institution are indicative if the services we provide to those who work, live, and learn at GVSU.

-As a Law Enforcement Officer, my fundamental duty is to serve mankind; to safeguard lives and property; to protect the innocent against deception, the weak against oppression or intimidation, and the peaceful against violence or disorder; and to respect the Constitutional rights of all persons to liberty, equality and justice.
+As a law enforcement officer, my fundamental duty is to serve the community; to safeguard lives and property; to protect the innocent against deception, the weak against oppression or intimidation and the peaceful against violence or disorder; and to respect the constitutional rights of all to liberty, equality and justice.